Antonio de Cabezón: Variations

 Cabezón's variations are one of the earliest high points of the genre, and presumably influenced English composers such as Thomas Tallis and William Byrd.
-All of the variation sets begin with the first variation, assuming the theme is already known to the listener, and connects individual variations using free transitions, thus frequently making analysis of the structure complicated.
+All of the variation sets begin with the first variation, assuming the theme is already known to the listener, and connect individual variations using free transitions, thus frequently making analysis of the structure complicated.
 Cabezón uses numerous techniques, such as a migrating and/or heavily ornamented cantus firmus.
 The models are taken from popular Spanish songs, dance forms, and established melodic-harmonic frameworks.

 Intabulations

 The intabulations in Obras de música are ordered according to polyphonic complexity, starting with the simpler four-part pieces and culminating with six-part ones.
 They are based on works by composers such as Josquin des Prez and Orlande de Lassus and are more or less similar to most such compositions of the period.